Analysis | The audacious timeline of Trump’s failed plot on the census and citizenship

 Jan.
 18, 2021: Dillingham resigns.

 Jan.
-20, 2021: Trump departs office without census data and the ability to reapportion congressional seats accordingly.
+20, 2021: Trump departs office without the census data and the ability to reapportion congressional seats accordingly.